ucarbonregistry/Project-502/README.md

 Tirupur”.
 The project is located in Veerapandi Village, Tirupur South Taluk, Tirupur, Tirupur District, Tamil Nadu State, India.

+UWR Scope: Scope 5: Conservation measures taken to recycle and/or reuse water, spent washing wastewater etc. across or within specific industrial processes and systems, including wastewater recycled/ reused in a different process, but within the same site or location of the project activity.
+Recycled wastewater used in off-site landscaping, gardening or tree plantations/forests activity are also eligible under this Scope.
+________________
 Company’s Name /Plant Treatment Capacity (m3 /d)/
 ___________________
 Veerapandi Effluent Treatment plant Private Limited /Installed capacity = 12000 m3 /d (12 MLD)- Operational capacity = 10750 m3 /d (10.75 MLD)